 If you are working or will be working in a larger group, please clarify how your project relates to the other projects in the group.
 If you are (continuing) working in the same team as your doctoral or postdoc supervisor, or if you are continuing a project that wholly or partly started during your doctoral or postdoc studies, you must also describe the relationship between your project and the research of your former supervisor.

 Provide the following information also.
 If a heading is not relevant to your application, please state this under the heading.

-The description may cover a maximum of 1 000 characters including blank spaces.
-This is approximately 1/4 A4 page in Arial, font size 11, single line spacing.
+Describe how the merits you state in your CV and list of publications and other research outputs confirm your competence as project leader and scientifically responsible for implementing the proposed research activities.
+The description may cover a maximum of 2 000 characters including blank spaces.
+This is approximately half an A4 page in Arial, font size 11, single line spacing.

-Please sort the publications under each heading in reverse chronological order, so that the latest publication is at the top of the list.
-Please only include articles or corresponding that are published or accepted for publication at the time of applying.
+Sort the outputs under each heading in reverse chronological order, so that the latest published work is at the top of the list.
+Please only include articles or equivalent that are published or accepted for publication at the time of applying.
 The author name order shall be identical to that of the published work, and your name shall be highlighted in bold.
-The application cannot be supplemented with publications after the deadline for the call.
+You cannot supplement the application with outputs after the deadline for the call.

-1. Selection of publications: List the 5 publications of greatest importance to your application.
-Describe how you contributed to each publication, and its relevance to your research project (maximum 4 lines per publication).
+List the 5 publications or other outputs that are the most important for confirming your competence as project leader and scientifically responsible for implementing the proposed research activities.
+Describe how you contributed to each output, and its relevance to the research project described (maximum 4 lines per output).
 Highlight your name in bold in the author list.
 State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.